-On the 14th of May, six days previous to our arrival, Gen. Worth with about 6000 men, had taken possession of the city without firing a gun, though there had been repeated assassinations by the Mexicans after the army had taken up its quarters within the walls, and great dissatisfaction prevailed among the Americans on account of the lenity which was extended to the perpetrators.
-In point of personal appearance and military capacity, Gen Worth is esteemed among the first officers of our army.
-He is indeed a noble looking specimen of the Anglo-Saxon, but he failed to reconcile his men to a policy subjecting them to severe punishment for offenses which, committed by their enemies, would be "winked at."
+On the 14th of May, six days previous to our arrival, Gen. Worth. with about 6,000 men, had taken possession of the city without firing a gun, though there had been repeated assassinations by the Mexicans after the army had taken up its quarters within the walls, and great dissatisfaction prevailed among the Americans, on account of the lenity which was extended to the perpetrators. point of personal appearance and military capacity, Gen. Worth is esteemed among the first officers of our army.
+He is indeed a noble looking specimen of the Anglo-Saxon.
+But he failed to reconcile his men to a policy subjecting them to severe punishment for offences which, committed by their enemies, would have been "winked at."
 There were open and repeated murmurings among our soldiery, who were compelled to lie in the open air at night, without tents, while they might, by the right of conquest, have occupied at least the public buildings of the city.
-Besides, some of them were stabled or poisoned almost daily, with impunity; and it became a by-word in the army, that a Mexican was rewarded for what an American would be punished.
+Besides, some of them were stabbed, or poisoned, almost daily, with impunity : and it became a by-word in the army, that a Mexican was rewarded for what an American would be punished.